-- (i) The numbered requirements are the standards, all of which must be complied with. - (ii) Boxed sections (indicated by (i)) give additional information, including: providing the reasoning behind a standard, expand on a standard, state how a standard can/will be assessed and/or highlight areas where the standards will be reviewed in the future. - (iii) It is expected that all relevant UK legislation regarding farm animal husbandry and welfare on-farm, during transport, and at the abattoir, will be fully implemented in addition to the RSPCA welfare standards. - (iv) Farmers are required by law to have a thorough knowledge of the 'Defra Code of Recommendations for the Welfare of Livestock: Laying Hens'.
+- The numbered requirements are the standards, all of which must be complied with. - Boxed sections (indicated by) give additional information, including: providing the reasoning behind a standard, expand on a standard, state how a standard can/will be assessed and/or highlight areas where the standards will be reviewed in the future. - It is expected that all relevant UK legislation regarding farm animal husbandry and welfare on-farm, during transport, and at the slaughter facility, will be fully implemented in addition to the RSPCA welfare standards.